PacificBiosciences/smrtflow/docs/cookbook.rst

 take has the field “status” set to “Complete”.
 This is because obtaining dataset ID based on the collection UUID as described below will **only** work if the collection is **complete**.
-If the collection is **not** complete, then the subreadset does not exist yet.
+If the collection is **not** complete, then the SubreadSet does not exist yet.

 1. Find the dataset ID that corresponds to the collection UUID.

-For complete collections, the collection UUID will be the same as the UUID of the subreadset for that collection.
-Use the collection UUID in the GET request on the following endpoint to get the corresponding subreadset object:
+For complete collections, the collection UUID will be the same as the UUID of the SubreadSet for that collection.
+Use the collection UUID in the GET request on the following endpoint to get the corresponding SubreadSet object:

 .. code-block:: bash